AndreasChristensen89/salary_struggle/README.md

 # Credits
 ## Pictures
-Image was compressed using the webpage https://tinypng.com/ Afterwards it was converted to webp using https://cloudconvert.com/png-to-webp.
+Images were compressed using the webpage https://tinypng.com/

 Picture credits from freepik

+<a href="https://www.freepik.com/photos/women-work">Women work photo created by drobotdean - www.freepik.com</a>
+picture of artist

+<a href='https://www.freepik.com/vectors/invitation'>Invitation vector created by freepik - www.freepik.com</a>
+Premium membership

 ## Text content
-Content was all formulated by myself, but for the menu I took inspiration from various websites with food, descriptions etc.
+Content was all formulated by myself, but for the menu I took inspiration from other game I have played in my youth.

 ## Coding help
 * For help with various issues Django, css etc. I often resorted to https://stackoverflow.com/ as well as the official documentation for Django.
 * For help with syntax reminders I often used https://www.w3schools.com/, as well as various pages giving advice on Django
 * For general best practice I used Code Institute's Slack community.
-* For CSS and Bootstrap I used https://stackoverflow.com/ as well as Bootstrap Documentation.
+* For Django, CSS, Bootstrap, JS, and Python I used https://stackoverflow.com/ as well as Bootstrap and Django Documentation.
 * General comments from family and peers for what CSS looked the best.
 * I looked up other booking system to get inspiration for how it could be set up.
+* Speech bubble in agency and interviews: https://codepen.io/rikschennink/pen/mjywQb

 ## Design
 For design of the different pages I didn't use other sources of information other than my previous projects.
 I decided to redesign the entire site thus making it a lot more minimal.
 Inspiration came from my family.
-No wireframes were used

 # User stories
 For user stories I used Github's Projects -> User Stories.
 Kanban board.
 I created 18 stories and implemented them one by one.
 Some others were deleted, and some were changed along the way.
 The ones that are there now are:

 # UX

+## Wireframes
+Wireframes were used in the beginning to give an idea of what I wanted the game to look like.
+These are the first designs which were changed quite a bit along the way.

 User acceptance criteria
 ## What are the goals for a first-time visitor?